 Missouri does not provide for the prosecution of social hosts who serve alcohol at a party, unless alcohol was served to a minor.
 To seek damages in drunk driving lawsuits, a person must file the suit within 5 years from the time of the injury.
 A plaintiff may receive compensation for medical expenses, the inability to perform daily household duties, replacing damaged property, financial loss, and pain and suffering.
 There is no cap in Missouri for the damages that can be awarded in these cases.

 Gathering evidence as soon as possible is an important step in filing a civil action against a drunk driver.
-Retain the services of a qualified Kansas City drunk driving accident lawyer who can help guide you through the complicated laws surrounding drunk driving cases.
+Retain the services of a qualified Kansas City drunk driving victim lawyer who can help guide you through the complicated laws surrounding drunk driving cases.
 You are entitled to have your rights protected and eligible to receive damages for any serious injury or wrongful death that results from a drunk driver.

 Have You or a Loved One Been Injured in a Kansas City, Missouri Car Accident?